alexandru-savinov/BalancedNewsGo/docs/testing.md

 ### 1. Port Conflicts

 **Error:** `listen tcp :8080: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted`

+This error indicates that port 8080 is already in use by another application.
+This can happen if a previous server instance did not shut down correctly, or if another service is using the same port.
+This is a common issue when trying to run the server via `make run` or `go run cmd/server/main.go` if the port is not free.

 **Solution:**
 ```powershell